fabien-houang-oa/how-to-project-template/README.md

 1. Create a workflow doing a join between Facts Table and Master Data Table (Fact Table is in delta mode / Master Data Table is in Full).
-This workflow have to be call each time an new delta is received for Fact table (or if the master data is updated)
+This workflow has to be called each time a new delta is received for the Fact table (or if the master data is updated)

 2. Create an API (querying the resulting table)